Interstellar: The Search for Extraterrestrial Life and Our Future in the Stars

 Interstellar: The Search for Extraterrestrial Life and Our Future in the Stars (also known as Interstellar) is a popular science book written by American theoretical physicist and Harvard University astronomer Avi Loeb that was published by Mariner Books on 29 August 2023.

-On 24 August 2023, The New York Times published an article about Loeb and his related search for signs of extraterrestrial life, as well as his related publications, including Extraterrestrial (2021) and Interstellar (2023).

 Contents

 Author Avi Loeb, according to Sarah Scoles of Undark Magazine, claims that a "search for physical evidence of alien technology within our solar system represents not just an interesting scientific pursuit but also one that will elevate our species, perhaps by connecting it to more advanced cosmic civilizations."
 According to Loeb, it's "arrogant of us to think that we are alone, that we don't have a neighbor out there. ...
 There are tens of billions of planets in the Milky Way galaxy alone and hundreds of billions of galaxies like the Milky Way in the observable volume of the universe, ...
 Perhaps noticing a neighbor will be a wake-up call that will bring us together, ...
 There might be many more neighbors that are far more accomplished than we are, and we can learn from them.
 So my hope is that it will bring humanity to a better place in the long term future."